Published : 02/09/2016 12:37:01

 So what’s the answer?
 Of course there are many solutions and the most appropriate will depend upon the scale of the problem:

-But remember, Personal Protection Equipment is entirely Personal – it protects ONLY the wearer.
+But remember, Personal Protection Equipment protects ONLY the wearer.

-Dust Control and Dust Extraction facilities are inherent in many power tools or can be added.
+Dust Control and Dust Extraction facilities are present on many power tools or can be added.
 The underlying principle is that dust should be captured at source.
-So attaching a ‘hoover’ to a suitably shielded wood saw should mean that the majority of dust, and perhaps the waste products, will be captured at the cutting edge, before they can become dispersed into the atmosphere.
+So attaching a ‘hoover’ to a suitably shielded wood saw should mean the majority of dust, and waste products, will be captured at the cutting edge, before they can become dispersed into the atmosphere.

 In principle, a ‘hoover’ or general purpose vacuum cleaner can be connected to a suitably equipped power tool and you’ll be able to grab the dust before it spews into the atmosphere.
 In practice, you might get this effect for the first four or five minutes with a general purpose ‘hoover’.
 Thereafter performance will drop off drastically: